carlonicora/RAW/game-mechanics.md

 # Game Mechanics

-Jinx is based on simple game mechanics which revolve around a series of abilities each character has.
+Atlantis is based on simple game mechanics which revolve around a series of abilities each character has.
 The abilities define the characters' skillset and allow them to grow as complex entities.
 The abilities are based on the fact that we all have some basic traits, and that the more we perform an action, the more skilled we become at it.

-In Jinx, every ability is scored in values that range from 0 to 100.
+In Atlantis, every ability is scored in values that range from 0 to 100.
 The higher the score, the better the character is at that particular ability.

-Jinx keeps into account a random opportunity of failure and success in the form of a die which can be rolled and added to the total ability.
+Atlantis keeps into account a random opportunity of failure and success in the form of a dice which can be rolled and added to the total value of an ability.
 This signifies the chance and the fortunate or unfortunate conditions.
 The luck variance can add up to 20 points, which in extreme cases can expand the variance from removing 20 points to adding 40 points to an action.

-The goal is to create a realistic approach to how a real person is, with unique skillsets each character has and abilities which grows organically, making the characters progress.
+The goal is to create a realistic approach to how a real person is, with unique skillsets each character has abilities which grows organically, making the characters progress.

+## Open ended rolls

+In Atlantis, every d20 roll is open-ended.
+Every time a 1 is rolled, the player should re-roll the dice and subtract the result from their ability.
+Every time a natural 20 is rolled, the player should re-roll the dice and add the result of both dice.

+The open-ended roll applies only to the first roll, and not on the re-rolls.

 ## Performing Actions

-Every time a character needs to perform an action which is not trivial or impossible, they will have to check if they succeed.
-There are two types of actions: challenged (*stealth VS awareness*) and unchallenged (*jumping over a fence*).
+Every time a character needs to perform an action which is neither trivial nor impossible, they will have to check if they succeed.

-In both cases, the rules refer to an ability, but the challenge can be done on a trait.

-### Open ended rolls

-Every d20 roll is open-ended.
-Every time a 1 is rolled, the player should re-roll the dice and subtract the result.
-Every time a natural 20 is rolled, the player should re-roll the dice and add the result.

-The open-ended roll applies only to the first roll, and not on the re-rolls.

-### Challenged actions

-When the action of a character can be challenged by counteraction of another character, then the result of the action is defined by a simple comparison between the action plus 1d20 of the first character and the counteraction plus 1d20 of the second character.

-The **level of success or failure** is the difference between the two action results.

-`success = (ability + 1d20) - (ability + 1d20)`

-### Unchallenged actions

-Unchallenged actions are those actions which are not opposed by another character.
-The storyteller should define a threshold that the character should overcome.
-This threshold defines (in a percentage value) the complexity of the action.

-The action result is calculated by adding the ability or trait of the action plus 1d20.
+An action value is the sum of the ability and 1d20.

-The **level of success or failure** is the difference between the threshold and the action result.

-`success = (ability + 1d20) - threshold`
+`result = ability + 1d20`

 ### Threshold

-Jinx is based on a percentile complexity level.
+Atlantis is based on a percentile complexity level.
 Every time an action is performed, the total result identifies the degree of success on a scale between 0 and 100.
 It is therefore simple to identify threshold values the storyteller should use to challenge a character's action.

 Threshold|Difficulty level
 ---:|---